-From 2006 the Czech Association for Geoinformation (CAGI) provides an accredited Long-Life Learning focused on public administration, on geoinformation users who need postgraduate qualification in geoinformatics, and get practical skills.
+From 2006-2012 the Czech Association for Geoinformation (CAGI) provided an accredited Long-Life Learning programme focused on public administration.
+It was for geoinformation users who need a postgraduate qualification in geoinformatics, and providing an essential set of practical skills.
 Using adequate methods and providing the extended qualification we filled a specific gap in the educational system.
-Six years of teaching and hundreds of delivered certificates brought experience and findings for next improvings; specific educational content, logistics and learning management arangements, modern teaching methods suitable to adult professionals.
-We explain which criterions and stakeholders in public administration significantly decide about the measurable Human Resources quality, and about the success of educating process in public sector.
-The future user assignements will significantly influence the labour market for expert geoinformaticians in public sector.
-The quality of next complex tasks, the factual return of investments to GIS and SDI could and should be influenced.
-Our concluding set of recommendations explains how to improve the syllabuses, and teaching/learning process, why to harmonise it in accord to the European Framework of Qualifications.
-The intended complex Learning Management System focused on applied geoinformatics in public administration will bring new economical benefits and synergies desired in crisis times.
+Six years of teaching and hundreds of completed qualifications brought experience and findings for subsequent improvements.
+These included specific educational content, logistics and learning management arrangements and modern teaching methods suitable for adult professionals.
+Relevant criteria are explained, through which stakeholders in public administration make significant decisions about measurable qualities in Human Resources and about the success of education processes in the public sector.
+Future user assignments will significantly influence the labour market for experts in geoinformatics in the public sector.
+The quality of next complex tasks and the factual return of investments to GIS and SDI could and should be influenced.
+The concluding set of recommendations explains how to improve the syllabuses, and teaching/learning process and how to harmonise it in accordance with the European Framework of Qualifications.
+The intended complex Learning Management System focused on applied geoinformatics in public administration will bring new economic benefits and synergies that are desired in crisis times.

 Keywords: spatial information, geoinformation, geoinformatics, GIS (Geographical information system), SDI (Spatial Data Infrastructure).
 LLL (Long-Life Learning), PSI (Public Sector Information), smart administration]